-Fibroid pain is curable, read on to discover how to treat fibroid pain.
+Read all about fibroid pain here and find out how to treat fibroid symptoms.
 Uterine fibroids are usually painless and do not normally cause symptoms, but this is not much consolation if your fibroids are painful.
 A fibroid is only painful for a reason.
 If one grows large enough then it can produce pelvic discomfort simply because of its size.
-A large myoma will stretch uterine ligaments and press on other pelvic organs within the pelvis.
+A large fibroid will stretch uterine ligaments and press on other pelvic organs within the pelvis.
 Bodily movements and even simply walking around may cause a fibroid to produce pelvic pain if it is above a certain size.

-At the time of menstruation a fibroid may cause normal period pain to worsen (producing dysmenorrhoea).
-This is because a fibroid can distort the muscle of the uterus during a menstrual cramp and cause pain.
+At the time of menstruation a fibroid may cause normal period pain to worsen (this menstrual pain is known medically as dysmenorrhoea).
+This happens because a fibroid can distort the muscle of the uterus during a menstrual cramp and cause pain.
 A submucosal fibroid can cause a period to be heavier and make menstruation more unpleasant and painful.
 A myoma can produce low back (lumbar) pain.
 This occurs if the myomata press on the nerves, ligaments or muscles of the spine.
 A large leiomyoma which is present at the back (posterior aspect) of the uterus is much more likely to produce back pain than a fibroid that is small and confined to the wall of the uterus.
 Lumbar pain is very common, and other reasons for the discomfort should be investigated before putting it down to myomata.

 A woman who has a large myoma may suffer pelvic discomfort.
 She will often describe this as an unpleasant heaviness or pressure sensation within the lower abdomen or pelvic region.
 She will often describe the feeling as a vague discomfort and not a sharp stab.
 A uterus that has grown large can make exercising or bending over uncomfortable.
 It can also make it unpleasant or difficult for a woman to lie on in a prone position on her stomach.